 How do I know if I’m a fangirl or not?

 Despite the stigma around the label, fangirls are a lot more prevalent than you may think.
 In all seriousness, I’m willing to bet that everyone is a fangirl in some way or another.
 Don’t believe me?
 Join my Shannon K family to take this minute quiz to see if you’re a fangirl.
-We’ll be discussing how you can tell whether you’re a fangirl or not and you may be surprised by what you find out.

 To summarize what we learned in today’s lesson: